pvwnthem/DevInspo/README.md

-# CodeInspo
+# DevInspo

-CodeInspo is a platform where people can share and view ideas 💡.
-Without the need for an account, CodeInspo is avalible at a moments notice for any user on any device.
-Find your next project on CodeInspo!
+DevInspo is a platform where people can share and view ideas 💡.
+Without the need for an account, DevInspo is avalible at a moments notice for any user on any device.
+Find your next project on DevInspo!